EliLentz/HexMapGen/OwlbearRodeoExtension/README.md

 - 🖱️ **Context Menu**: Right-click any asset to draw indicator squares
 - 📐 **Selection Indicators**: Visual square appears when selecting items
 - 🎨 **HTML Squares**: Pure HTML elements that appear within the extension UI
+- ⬡ **Hex Map Builder**: Interactive tool for creating snapping hexagon grids with live preview
 - 🎨 **Modern UI**: Beautiful gradient design with responsive layout

+## Hex Map Builder Usage

+The hex map builder provides an interactive tool for creating hexagon-based maps:

+1. **Activate Tool**: Click the "⬡ Hex Builder" button in the extension
+2. **Visual Preview**: Move your mouse on the Owlbear scene to see a green ghost hexagon
+3. **Place Hexagons**: Click to place solid blue hexagons that snap to a hexagonal grid
+4. **Deactivate**: Click the button again to exit hex placement mode

+**Features**:
+- **Grid Snapping**: Hexagons automatically align to create perfect hexagonal grids
+- **Live Preview**: See where your next hexagon will be placed before clicking
+- **Coordinate System**: Each hexagon is labeled with its grid coordinates (q, r)
+- **Visual Feedback**: Extension shows placement information and coordinates

 ## Technical Learning